life insurance rates by age chart in canada

 Maintain Good Health

 Sticking to healthy lifestyle habits around diet, exercise, and regular checkups enables you to delay rate increases.
 Paying attention to any developing conditions and controlling issues like high blood pressure also helps keep rates low.
-Remaining in a high health risk class as long as possible saves money.

 How often do life insurance rates change as you age?